pmkees/build-FreeFileSync-on-64bit-RaspberryPiOS/README.md

 Assuming the command completed without fatal errors, the binary should be waiting for you in FreeFileSync/Build/Bin.

 ## 6. Run FreeFileSync
-Go to the FreeFileSync/Build/Bin directory and enter:
+Go to the FreeFileSync/Build/Bin directory and run by entering:
 ```
 ./FreeFileSync_aarch64
 ```

 # Troubleshooting & Known Issues

-##  Image used in 'About' diaglog is missing
+##  Image used in 'About' diaglog is missing generating an error dialog window
 When opening the 'About' dialog, a reference image file is missing.
 The lack of image generates an error but doesn't seem to have any other impact.
 The issue seems to have been reported at: https://freefilesync.org/forum/viewtopic.php?t=9444